TanStack/router/docs/framework/react/guide/router-context.md

 ## Typed Router Context

 Like everything else, the root router context is strictly typed.
 This type can be augmented via any route's `beforeLoad` option as it is merged down the route match tree.
-To constrain the type of the root router context, you must use the `new RouteContext<YourContextTypeHere>()` class to create a new `routerContext` and then use the `routerContext.rootRouteWithContext()` method instead of the `createRootRoute()` class to create your root route.
+To constrain the type of the root router context, you must use the `rootRouteWithContext<YourContextTypeHere>()(routeOptions)` function to create a new router context instead of the `createRootRoute()` function to create your root route.
 Here's an example:

 ```tsx
 import { createRootRoute } from '@tanstack/react-router'